jduck/asus-cmd/README.md

 ASUS Router infosvr UDP Broadcast root Command Execution
 ========================================================

-Several models of ASUS's routers include a service called *infosvr* that listens on UDP broadcast port 9999 on the LAN interface.
+Several models of ASUS's routers include a service called *infosvr* that listens on UDP broadcast port 9999 on the LAN or WLAN interface.
 It's used by one of ASUS's tools to ease router configuration by automatically locating routers on the local subnet.
 This service runs with *root* privileges and contains an unauthenticated command execution vulnerability.
 The source code for this service, as well as the rest of the router, is available from [ASUS's Support Site](http://support.asus.com/).

 CVE
 ---